 Even if it’s necessary, tooth extraction has risks and potential complications.
-During the procedure, damage to the bone, blood vessels or nerves may occur.
+During the procedure, damage to the bone, blood vessels, or nerves may occur.
 A fractured jaw or incomplete extraction may also occur, which is why it’s vital that you seek treatment from a trusted family dentist.

-Pain after tooth extraction is normal.
+Pain after a tooth extraction is normal.
 Consult your dentist if any of the following symptoms or complications persist or increase:

 - Dry socket